Understanding Freedom to Operate (FTO) and Its Importance

 Scrambling to change materials, ingredients, or features at the last minute

+Most founders only discover these issues after investing heavily in development.
 An FTO assessment helps you spot problems early so you can plan confidently — not reactively.

 Why Investors and Partners Expect FTO

 Investors, grant reviewers, and corporate partners want reassurance that your product has a clear, risk-managed path to market.
+They need to know:

 You’re not heading toward a legal roadblock